 Lately, though, Edwin's romantic prattle is grating on her nerves.
 So is Ruby.
 So is Bogmire and its kindly people with "faces that conveyed a simple acceptance of their lot in life."
 Good for them, but Edith wants out.

 Careful what you wish for might be an apt way to describe what happens to Edith next as she searches for something real to hold on to.
 But it's not quite appropriate, for what Edith does wish for, deep in her soul, also reveals itself in a most wondrous way.

 Of course change rarely comes easy.
-All Passengers is a tale with sorrows and confusion — but it also celebrates the healing power of friendship, family, and, above all, determination.
-As Edith's best friend and work colleague Mavis intones, “Be good to yourself, Edith.
+All Passengers is a tale with sorrows and confusion — but it also celebrates the healing power of friendship, family and, above all, determination.
+As Edith's best friend and insurance company-colleague Mavis intones, “Be good to yourself, Edith.
 If you don’t take risks, you go nowhere!”